-Change Colors in Corner to Corner Crochet is much easier than you might think.
-Corner to Corner is also known as C2C which is a way of crochet a graph via pixels from one corner to another corner.
+Changing colors in Corner to Corner Crochet is much easier than you might think.
+Corner to Corner, also known as C2C, is a way to crochet using a graph via pixels from one corner to another corner.
 A video tutorial is provided, too.

 Once I published the Alphabet and Numbers C2C Blanket as a Crochet Along, I knew I had to create a tutorial to teach how to change colors in C2C.
 Some crocheters might get intimidated by corner to corner crochet, but it’s actually much easier than you might think.

 In fact, crocheting corner to corner prevents the project from getting boring and repetitive.
-When you use a graph to crochet a blanket using C2C it creates a lot of fun, excitement and relaxing.
+When you use a graph to crochet a blanket using C2C it creates a lot of fun, excitement, and relaxation.

 If you’ve never crocheted C2C before, please check out my detailed beginner tutorial for it.
-I’ll teach you how to get started, increase and decrease in C2C.
+I’ll teach you how to get started, and how to increase and decrease in C2C.
 Once you mastered the little square as a practice, come back here and learn the next step: changing colors in C2C.